compuphase/makedepend/readme.md

 <dt> <code>-a</code> </dt>
 <dd>
-  Append the dependencies to the end of the file instead of replacing them.
+  Accumulates the dependencies in the output file instead of removing the dependencies for files that are <em>not</em> listed on the command line of makedepend.
+With this option, you can call makedepend multiple times with different filename lists, and obtaining the accumulated dependencies of all those calls.
+  <br><br>
+  Note that dependencies for files that are listed on the command line are replaced in the output file.
+The <code>-a</code> option is not a simple "append".
 </dd>

 <dt> <code>-b</code> </dt>
 <dd>
-  Do not create backups.
-By default, <code>makedepend</code> makes a backup of the makefile (or dependencies file) before modifying it.
-The <code>-b</code> option disables this.
+  No backups.
+By default, makedepend copies the makefile to one with a .bak extension before modifying it.
+When this option is set, makedepend deletes the backup file.
 </dd>

 <dt> <code>-c</code> </dt>
 <dd>
-  Add the C/C++ source file as a dependency for the object file.
-By default, only header files are listed as dependencies.
-The dependency on the C or C++ source file is then either added explicitly to the makefile, or implied by the
+  Includes the C/C++ source file in the list of dependencies.
+By default, makedepend only lists all files <em>included</em> by the source file on the dependency line.
-  <code>make</code> program.
-By setting the <code>-c</code> option on
-  <code>makedepend</code>, the source file is included in the generated dependencies.
 </dd>

 <dt> <code>-f</code>makefile </dt>
 <dd>
   Sets the output filename, instead of the default name "makefile".
 When set to "-" (i.e. option <code>-f-</code>), the output is sent to standard output (the console).
 </dd>

 <dt> <code>-h</code> </dt>